 This concerns any strategic plans, policies and actions relating to internal functions and wider activity to manage current and future climate risk.
 Adaptation is a long-term challenge that requires strategic planning and implementation to achieve outcomes.
 The Planning and Implementation capability helps identify, appraise and implement adaptation actions that can help manage climate related risks.
-Provide details of how the current and future climate risks identified through risk assessments (see question 4a) are managed.
-These could be presented through climate change risk management procedures or strategies, adaptation action plans or any adaptation policies and actions included across policy areas.
-The response could include information about:
+Provide details of how the current and future climate risks identified through risk assessments (Q4a) are managed.